ThrowTheSwitch/Ceedling/plugins/dependencies/README.md

 Custom Tools
 ============

-You can optionally specify a compiler and linker, just as you would a release build:
+You can optionally specify a compiler, assembler, and linker, just as you would a release build:

 ```
 :tools: